 23. Remember That You Also Have Options

-Options contracts on commodity futures may sound like an intimidating proposition, however, these financial instruments offer unparalleled versatility to those who can harness their power.
+Options contracts on commodity futures may sound like an intimidating proposition but these financial instruments offer unparalleled versatility to those who can harness their power.
 The inherent difference between commodity futures and options is surprisingly simple; options can be defined as contracts that allow the buyer the right, but not the obligation, to buy or sell a given commodity at a specified price within a specified date range.
-Likewise, futures are different animals by nature because they obligate both parties to uphold their contract terms upon expiration [see our Commodity Futures Trading Center].
+Futures are different animals by nature because they obligate both parties to uphold their contract terms upon expiration [see our Commodity Futures Trading Center].

-By utilizing options, financial advisors can help protect their client’s position from adverse volatility in the market.
-Savvy investors can execute options trading strategies that are designed to generate consistently positive returns in virtually any market environment, similar to some of the more complex equity options strategies.
+By utilizing options, financial advisors can help protect their clients’ positions from adverse volatility in the market.
+Savvy investors can execute options-trading strategies that are designed to generate consistently positive returns in virtually any market environment, similar to some of the more complex equity-options strategies.
 Furthermore, perhaps the most appealing aspect of using options on futures is the fact that investors can potentially realize hefty profits while limiting their downside risk to the amount paid up front for the option.

 Bottom Line: Options on futures contracts can offer lucrative opportunities.

 Investors looking to establish exposure to commodities through exchange-traded products often have multiple products from which to choose.
-It would be a whole lot easier if there were products out there that are always the right choice–but that’s not the case.
+It would be much easier if there were products out there that are always the right choice–but that’s not the case.
 In the universe of exchange-traded commodity products, different tools are appropriate for different objectives.

 Above, we highlighted the potential to get burned with rolling front-month strategies; the high costs incurred through roll yields can erode returns significantly over the long term.
 But in some instances, the front-month strategy is ideal.
 For other objectives, it makes sense to spread exposure along the maturity curve.

 UNG and NAGS are both fine products.
-But which one makes sense for your clients depends on your objectives.
+Choosing the one that makes sense for your clients depends on their objectives.

 Bottom Line: There is no “best ETF”, only a fund that makes the most sense for you.